kerma2/slate/source/includes/_library.md

 </aside>

 <aside class="notice">
-If a `userId` is passed to the request body, it will append a `hasLiked` boolean to each course.
+If a "userId" is passed to the request body, it will append a "hasLiked" boolean to each course.
 This boolean specify whether or not the user already liked the course.
 </aside>

 ### HTTP Route